-In addition, the Language Point blended CertTESOL (currently the only one of its kind) is designed to be delivered in Host Centres rather than at a specific training centre, meaning that schools and other institutions can run courses on their premises for teachers in their local area, or even alongside the regular teaching at their school, time permitting.
-This combination of informed, flexible blended delivery and on-site face-to-face content reduces the time commitment for trainees and centres to two weeks of face-to-face delivery, reduces accommodation costs for visiting participants and enables trainees to complete over half of the course in their own time, over a period of up to three months from their own location.
+In addition, the Language Point online Trinity CertTESOL (one of the first of its kind) is designed to be delivered online in regions of the world where this qualification was previously not accessible to teachers.
+It can be studied while working, or even alongside the regular teaching at trainees' schools, time permitting.
+This combination of informed, flexible and online delivery reduces the time commitment for trainees to 15 hours per week, reduces accommodation costs for visiting participants and enables trainees to complete the course in their own time, over a period of 12 weeks, from their own location.

 5) So why do blended and INSETT modes make training more sustainable?